bendelv/B3_LSDS/README.md

 6. Implement API.
 (Alex)
 7. ~~Add timestamp to each transaction to know which key is the oldest.~~
 8. Table containing key values (but how to protect it from hacker)

+### Todo Pierre

+- ~~implement search in the tree by adding min and max prefix to merkleTreeNodes.~~
+- ~~Verify existence travel through min max prefixes~~.
+- create one abstract class which will be used in treenoed/leaf and block
+- ~~look for dumping in json.~~
+- change compute hash to use json version, reduce number of important variables in json dumping for hash nor for serialization
+- ~~solve issuie with first prefix~~.